-Indicator Evidence and Data (max 300 words per indicator) Please describe the activity Then describe the impact Services are planned for and delivered in a strategic and collaborative way A key aim of the Resilience Network is to provide a space to sow the seeds of collaboration with third sector and community organisations, strengthening our local community assets.
-While we have been unsuccessful in securing continual funding for the Resilience Project, a joint employability project; it did provide valuable learning.
-We have launched the Resilience Network and have established a online channel using the Slack platform.
-To date 38 organisations have joined the Network.
+Indicator Evidence and Data (max 300 words per indicator) Please describe the activity Then describe the impact Services are planned for and delivered in a strategic and A key aim of the Resilience Network is to provide a space to sow the seeds of collaboration with third sector and community organisations, strengthening our local community assets.
+We have launched the Resilience Network and have established an online channel using the Slack platform.
+To date 38 organisations have joined the Network. collaborative way While we have been unsuccessful in securing continual funding for the Resilience Project, a joint employability project; it did provide valuable learning.
 This pilot project provided a real learning opportunity.
-There were three different strands to the project; firstly delivering multi-agency training around employability of people involved in the justice system; secondly to deliver multi-agency training on addressing stigma and thirdly, testing out the use of the resilience doughnut in an employability project.
+There were three different strands to the project; firstly delivering multi-agency training around employability of people involved in the justice system; secondly to deliver multi-agency training on addressing stigma and thirdly, testing out the use of the resilience doughnut an employability project.
 Learning from this has informed using the resilience doughnut as a strength based tool, with a view to adopt common strength based language in the Resilience Network.
 The was also valuable learning about the commissioning and tendering process.
 Following the successful bid to the Early Action System Change Fund in the category for Women and Criminal Justice; we established a Steering Group involving key partners.
 The Steering Group developed a Delivery Plan and it was also agreed that Turning Point Scotland would host the Community Worker post.
 Several partners were involved in the recruitment process of the Project Team.
 In the first year the Project Team have: Regular feedback received from people involved in the justice system identified the need to focus on developing a local model of voluntary throughcare.
-Listening to people's experience of how difficult it is leaving custor and returning to their community while also considering the evidence of data.
-The latter not only included voluntary throughca numbers as we were of the view these presented a skewed pictur
+Listening to people's experience of how difficult it is leaving custod and returning to their community while also considering the evidence of data.
+The latter not only included voluntary throughcar numbers as we were of the view these presented a skewed picture.